awie3di/docs/articles/quickstart/backend/nodejs/01-authorization.md

 ## Configuring Scopes

 The `checkJwt` middleware shown above checks if the access token included in the request is valid.
-The middleware doesn't check if the token has the sufficient scope to access the requested resources.
+The middleware does not check if the token has the sufficient scope to access the requested resources.

 Scopes let to define which resources can be accessed by the user with a given access token.
 For example, you might choose to give the read access to the `messages` resource if a user has the manager access level, and a write access to that resource if they have the administrator access level.